|

 My article on this topic called Classicality as a Property of Predicate Symbols

-appears in the proceedings of 6th Panhellenic Logic Symposium, 2007.
+appears in the proceedings of 6th Panhellenic Logic Symposium.

 Need to relax?
 Try brain teasers.
 I would recommend those marked 'cool'.